agdebroise/training-test-with-actions/resume.md

 Managed multiple _asynchronous teams_ in the development, maintenance, and release of various web applications and websites.

-*adding* a bad char for getting an artifact uploaded
+*adding* a bad char for getting a CI workflow failure